Olli Määttä: London Knights

 Määttä began the 2012–13 season with two points in his first four games, though his offensive numbers began to pick up about a month into the season, as the Knights went on a 24–0 streak between 1 November 2012 and 1 January 2013.
 In late December, Määttä joined Finland for the 2013 World Junior Championships.
 Määttä was outshined by fellow Finnish defencemen Rasmus Ristolainen and Ville Pokka as Finland finished fourth in its pool, sending the team to the relegation round.
 Finland easily won its two relegation matches to stay in the top tier, though a seventh-place finish in the ten-nation tournament was nonetheless considered a disappointment.

 Upon his return to London, Määttä registered two assists in his next nine games.
 He rediscovered his game in early February and carried it through the end of the year, pushing London to its second straight first-place finish (50–13–2–3) this time with the second-best offense in the OHL and the number three defence.
 Once again London rolled through its conference to the OHL title game, losing only two games in the process, but they faced stiffer competition for the J. Ross Robertson Cup from the Barrie Colts.
 Määttä registered a point in all but one game.
 London quickly found themselves down three game to one but rallied to force a seventh game at home.
 Määttä lead a defensive effort that held Barrie to fewer than four goals for just the second time in the series, as well as scoring the Knight's second goal and securing London's second League title in as many years with a 3–2 victory.

-Skating with the Penguins in October 2013.
+Määttä with the Pittsburgh Penguins in October 2013.

 With London looking to redeem their loss in the Memorial Cup title game from the previous year, the Knights and Määttä began the 2013 Memorial Cup tournament strong, defeating the host Saskatoon Blades 3–2 in the Cup opener.
 Määttä again, however, failed to record a point in any of the Knights' three round-robin games as London lost its two remaining games by 3–6 and 2–9 scorelines against Western Hockey League (WHL) and Quebec Major Junior Hockey League (QMJHL) champions Portland and Halifax, respectively.
 (Määttä was only on the ice for three even-strength goals against in the two games.)
 The Knights' 1–2 record sent them into the tie-breaker game with Saskatoon, where London recovered their defensive game, routing the Blades 6–1.
 The next day, the team had to get past Portland in the semifinal and were once again sharp defensively, holding the WHL's top offensive to just two goals in the game, though they were only able to score one goal themselves.
 For his part, Määttä was held scoreless as well as being on the ice for both of Portland's goals in the season-ending game.